 Principal Guest Conductor Nicholas Kraemer directs this decades-long Chicago tradition for the very first time.
 The Chorus and Brass Ensemble bring to life festive music from the medieval era through the Baroque, including works by Gabrieli, Palestrina, Josquin, Praetorius, and many more.
 Secure seats early for always sold-out performances of inspiring music in Chicago’s most beautiful spaces.

-Chicago-based singer Spencer Greene is a dynamic and expressive performer.
-A recent MM graduate of Northwestern University’s Bienen School of Music, he is quickly establishing himself in the tenor repertoire after initial training as a baritone.
+San Francisco-based tenor Spencer Greene is a dynamic and expressive performer.
+An MM graduate of Northwestern University’s Bienen School of Music, he is quickly establishing himself in the tenor repertoire after initial training as a baritone.

-Spencer’s awards include a district win in the 2024 Metropolitan Opera Laffont Competition and a first-place finish at the 2020 California Regional NATS.
+Spencer’s awards include a district win in the 2024 Metropolitan Opera Laffont Competition and an encouragement award in 2025.
 Critics have praised his “flexible, expressive voice” and physicality on stage.

 Press Quotes